AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 >
 >Workflows support only ISO8601 format for Date type variables.

-You require [AEM Forms add-on package](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) for Document and Form Data Model data types.
 Use ArrayList data type to create variable collections.
 You can create ArrayList variable for all primitive and complex data types.
-For example, create an ArrayList variable and select String as sub-type to store multiple string values using the variable.
+For example, create an ArrayList variable and select String as subtype to store multiple string values using the variable.

-Execute the following steps to create a variable:
+To create a variable:

 1. On an AEM instance, navigate to Tools ![](assets/hammer.png) &gt; Workflow &gt; Models.
 1. Tap **[!UICONTROL Create]** and specify the title and an optional name for the workflow model.
 Select the model and tap **[!UICONTROL Edit]**.